mohammad154/Trade-on-btc-or-altcoins-based-on-btc.d/README.md

-# BTC/Altcoin Trading Strategy Analyzer
+# BTC/Altcoin Trading Strategy Analyzer (only for futures trading)

 A sophisticated cryptocurrency trading strategy analyzer that implements a multi-timeframe approach using Bitcoin price data, Bitcoin dominance, and market cycle analysis to generate trading recommendations.